Get active while you work on ABC skills with your preschooler. Try this fun spin to find the letter, then swat it with a fly swatter!

 In each circle, I wrote a random letter.
-I didn’t have enough room for 26 circles, so I just chose the letters that I knew George was already familiar with (helping him gain that confidence).
+I didn’t have enough room for 26 circles, so I just chose the letters that I knew George was already familiar with.

 Find more ways to learn letters for toddlers and preschoolers with these 50 activities to learn the ABCs.

 I love this game because it is so simple, but can be played in different ways, too.
 We kept it super simple.